GLOBAL SELLING BLOG

 Types of countervailing duties

 Taxes on imported goods are known as import duties.
-By raising the price of imported goods, they are intended to help domestic businesses from international competition.
+By raising the price of imported goods, import duties help domestic businesses with international competition.

 Taxes on exports are known as export tariffs.
 For each unit, certain countervailing duties are levied.